With all-new design and several mechanical updates, the 2017 Maruti Swift Dzire is priced between Rs 5.45 lakh – Rs 9.41 lakh.

 On the fuel efficiency ground, the new Dzire takes a lead over all its rivals.
-The sedan’s new model is significantly (up to 105kg) lighter than its predecessor, all thanks to Suzuki’s HEARTECT platform.
+Sitting on Suzuki’s HEARTECT platform, the sedan’s new model weighs significantly (up to 105kg) lighter than its predecessor.
 The same platform also underpins the Baleno premium hatchback and Ignis mini SUV.
 The shredded weight has helped the car achieve better fuel economy, making it India’s most fuel-efficient diesel car with 28.09kmpl of fuel economy.
 Petrol variants also witness slight increase in mileage at 22kmpl for both manual & AMT versions.
 Check Out – New Maruti Swift Dzire 2017 – Picture Gallery

 |Petrol Engine||1.2-litre K-Series|

 |Max Power||74bhp @ 4,000rpm|